USB 3 mode

 sudo -i

-If you ever want to undo the change, run the following command and reboot:
+If you ever want to undo the change, run the following commands and reboot:

 sudo -i